 The clematis shares some traits and symbiosis with certain wild animals and insects.
 For example, manmade walls and fences actually hurt wildlife and insects because they provide unnatural barriers in ecosystems.
 However, climbing plants like the clematis can provide a bridge as well as a refuge for wildlife.
 For example, they can serve as ladders for insects and nesting areas for birds.

 In the clematis ecosystem, these flowering vines have a symbiotic relationship with insects like ladybugs, which protect the plant by consuming pests.
-In addition, the clematis serves as a food source for pollinators like bees and butterflies.
+Plus, the clematis serves as a food source for pollinators like bees and butterflies.

 In addition to the animals mentioned above, on a symbolic level, the clematis is associated with certain spirit animals, including the snake spirit animal and the stag spirit animal.
 Just as the snake can wraps itself around a tree or other surface, so does the clematis.